Condor-Performance-Modeling/how-to/BUILD_ROOTFS_NOTES.md

 # Creating a Custom `rootfs.cpio` File

-This document contains notes on how to create a custom `rootfs.cpio` file for a RISC-V Linux environment and use it when booting Linux on Dromajo/Spike.
+This document contains notes on how to create a custom `rootfs.cpio` file for a RISC-V Linux environment and use it when booting Linux on Spike.
 It includes steps to set up Buildroot if it’s not already available and instructions to inject your own files into the root filesystem.

 ---